heuermh/dishevelled-bio-nextflow/README.md

 ## Summary

 [dishevelled.org bio](https://github.com/heuermh/dishevelled-bio) provides a
-set of command line tools for BED, FASTA, FASTQ, GFA1/2, GFF3, SAM, and VCF files.
+set of command line tools for BED, FASTA, FASTQ, GAF, GFA1/2, GFF3, PAF, SAM, and VCF files.

 Some of those command line tools are wrapped here for use in [Nextflow](https://www.nextflow.io/) workflows.  `dsh-bio` can be installed via [Homebrew](https://github.com/brewsci/homebrew-bio),